007jedgar/React-Cliqups/README.md

 - Everything on the React native [Getting Started Guide](https://facebook.github.io/react-native/docs/getting-started.html)

 ### Instalation
-A lot of `react-native` projects require a simple `npm i` to get going, but this one's a little bigger and uses a lot of libraries and frameworks that don't always work the way they're supposed to.
+A lot of `react-native` projects require a simple `npm i` to get going, but this one's a little stranger and uses a few rebel libraries and frameworks that don't always do what they're supposed to.

 ###### In Addition to npm installing:
 Keep an eye out for these dependecies, they may take some tinkering